Weather

 for a wide range between daytime high and nighttime low temperatures.

-For thru-hiking east in spring or west in fall, expect desert
+For thru-hiking east in spring or west in fall, expect desert high

-high temperatures in the 70's and 80's F, with occasional 90+
+temperatures in the 70's and 80's F, with occasional 90+ degree readings

-degree readings (less likely in fall), and overnight lows mainly
+(less likely in fall), and overnight lows mainly in the 40's and 50's.

-in the 40's and 50's.
-Mountain high temperatures tend to run 10
+Mountain high temperatures tend to run 10 to 15 degrees cooler than

-to 15 degrees cooler than the desert.
-Regardless of altitude,
+the desert.
+Regardless of altitude, subtract ten degrees all around

-the lowermost Sonoran desert can remain quite warm throughout
+in mid to late autumn (although the lowermost Sonoran desert can remain

 |

-| Fair
+Fair

 weather cirrus & Weaver's Needle, Superstition Wilderness |

-Dry air also
+Dry air also amplifies

-skin and clothing) feel much warmer than the air temperature.
+clothing) feel warmer than the air temperature.
+To an extent, though,

-To an extent, though, this heating effect is negated by the body's
+this heating effect is negated by the body's ability to quickly evaporate

-ability to quickly evaporate sweat in low humidity, and exertion
+sweat in low humidity, and exertion is often well tolerated in desert

-even 90's.
-The most important consideration in such conditions
+temperatures in the 80's and even 90's.
+The most important consideration

-Precautions section for
+See the Precautions section

-a few additional clothing tips.
+for a few additional clothing tips.

 |

-| Hail
+Hail

 in camp; freak spring thunderstorm on the AZ-NM border |